-Some parents may notice their child is developing a very fine, pale coloured hair on their body, similar to a light, down-like fur as their body adjusts to surviving with less food and nutrients to fuel their body.
+Some parents may notice their child is developing fine, pale-coloured hair on their body, similar to a light, down-like fur, as their body adjusts to surviving with less food and nutrients to fuel their body.

 Parents are encouraged to look closely at the hands of a child suspected of suffering from bulimia as they can exhibit grazing or callousing on their knuckles, caused by scraping them against their teeth in an effort to purge.

 How to Help Your Child if You Notice Eating Disorder Symptoms

 Dr Leanne Barron, a General Practitioner with a special interest in eating disorders at The Banyans Health and Wellness, says early intervention in an eating disorder is far more effective than waiting months or years to seek help.

 “If you think your child is showing symptoms of any type of eating disorder, contact the experts so they can help you,” says Dr Barron.
 “Medical and other support is never far away, and people need to put aside their fear and shame and ask for help in the best interests of their child.
 Emerging research identifies underlying genetic and biochemical risk factors, and it is important to appreciate that nobody chooses to have an eating disorder.”

 “We have the multidisciplinary expertise and knowledge here at The Banyans to help address the issues underlying an eating disorder,” said Dr Barron.

 When Handling Signs of an Eating Disorder: Be Compassionate & Non-Judgemental